Bearded Sprangletop

 Grass family (Poaceae)

-Close-up of InflorescenceDescription: This native grass is a summer annual.
-In open areas, it forms a large tuft of foliage spanning about 2' across and 1½' high.
-In areas with dense vegetation, it is more erect and about 2-3' tall.
-The culms are often decumbent near the base, where they often form rootlets along the lower nodes.
-The culms are terete, glabrous, and branched; they are variably colored, including bone white, light green, or light reddish green.
-The blades of the alternate leaves are up to 8" long and 5 mm. across; they are medium green, rough-textured, and ascending to widely spreading.
-The sheaths are medium green, hairless, and rather loose.
-At the junction of each sheath and blade, the ligule consists of a papery membrane at least 3-5 mm. long.
-The nodes along each culm are dull and dark-colored.
-The culms terminate in panicles of spikelets.
-The typical panicle is about 8" long and 3½" across; it consists of a central stalk (rachis) with several lateral stalks (rachillae).
-Both the central and lateral stalks are stiff, rough-textured, and straight.
-The lateral stalks originate from the central stalk in pairs or individually; they are up to 3½" long and ascending.
-Many appressed spikelets occur along the length of each lateral stalk; they are nearly sessile.
-Each spikelet is about 7-11 mm. long, 2 mm. across, and somewhat flattened; it has of a pair of glumes (at the bottom) and 5-10 lemmas that are organized into 2 columnar ranks.
+Both the rachis and lateral branches are stiff, rough-textured, and straight.
+The lateral branches originate from the rachis in pairs or individually; they are up to 3½" long and ascending.
+Many appressed spikelets occur along the length of each lateral branch; they are nearly sessile.
+The spikelets are about 7-11 mm. long, 2 mm. across, and somewhat flattened; each spikelet has a pair of glumes at the bottom and 5-10 lemmas above that are organized into 2 overlapping ranks.
 The glumes are linear-lanceolate to lanceolate with green midveins along their keels; one glume is about 2 mm. long, while the other is about 3 mm. long.
 The lemmas are linear-lanceolate to lanceolate and about 4-5 mm. long; each lemma has a green midvein on its keel, 2 green lateral veins, and a slightly awned tip (less than 1 mm. in length).
 Each lemma encloses a palea with a perfect floret.
-The blooming period occurs from mid-summer to early fall.
-Cross-pollination is by wind.
-Each grain is about 2 mm. long, ovoid, and flattened.
+The blooming period occurs from mid-summer to early autumn, lasting about 1-2 weeks for a colony of plants.
+The florets are cross-pollinated by wind.
+The grains are about 2 mm. long, ovoid, and somewhat flattened.
 The root system is fibrous.
-This grass reproduces by reseeding itself.
+This grass reproduces primarily by reseeding itself.

 Cultivation: The preference is full sun, wet to moist conditions, and rather sterile soil that is alkaline and/or salty.
-The C4 metabolism of this grass enables it to withstand hot weather and occasional droughts.
+The C4 metabolism of this grass enables it to withstand hot weather and periods of drought.

-Range & Habitat: Bearded Sprangletop is occasional in the southern half of Illinois, and uncommon or absent in the northern half of the state (see Distribution Map).
+Range & Habitat: The native Bearded Sprangletop is occasional in SW Illinois, and uncommon or absent in the rest of the state (see Distribution Map).
 At one time, this species was uncommon and largely restricted to SW Illinois, but it has become more common and is spreading into new areas.
-Habitats include soggy thin woodlands, disturbed areas of marshes, sand flats, roadside ditches, and low gravelly areas along railroads.
+Habitats include wet open woodlands, disturbed areas of marshes, sand flats, construction sites, roadside ditches, and low gravelly areas along railroads.
 This grass flourishes in low areas where road salt accumulates; it also likes low areas where limestone gravel is present.
 In the Great Plains and western states, this grass can be found in brackish marshes.
 In Illinois, this species is more common in disturbed areas.

-Faunal Associations: Little information is available about floral-faunal relationships for this species.
-A polyphagous insect, Melanoplus sanguinipes (Migratory Grasshopper), eats the foliage of Leptochloa spp.
-(Sprangletop Grasses) and many other species of grasses.
-In marshes and other wetlands, the Green-Winged Teal, Blue-Winged Teal, Mallard, and other dabbling ducks eat the seeds of Bearded Sprangletop.
-I suspect that the Mourning Dove and many sparrows feed on the seeds of this grass occasionally when it occurs along railroads and roadsides.
+Faunal Associations: Little information is available about floral-faunal relationships for Bearded Sprangletop.
+A polyphagous insect, Melanoplus sanguinipes (Migratory Grasshopper), eats the foliage of a related grass, Leptochloa filiformis (Red Sprangletop), and many other species of grasses (Wyoming Agr.
+Exp.
+Sta., 1994).
+In marshes and other wetlands, the Green-Winged Teal, Blue-Winged Teal, Mallard, and probably other dabbling ducks eat the seeds of Bearded Sprangletop (Havera, 1999).
+I suspect that the Mourning Dove and many sparrows eat the seeds of this grass occasionally when it occurs along railroads and roadsides.

 Photographic Location: A low gravelly area along a railroad in Champaign, Illinois.

-Comments: Bearded Sprangletop is a rather weedy-looking grass that likes to sprawl across open ground.
-However, its stiff inflorescence is held more or less erect.
-This grass is very similar in appearance to a more western species, Leptochloa acuminata (Salt Meadow Grass).
+Comments: Bearded Sprangletop (Leptochloa fascicularis) is a rather weedy-looking grass that likes to sprawl across open ground.
+Nonetheless, its stiff inflorescence can be more or less erect.
+This grass is very similar in appearance to a more western species, Malabar Sprangletop (Leptochloa fusca).
 The latter species has larger glumes and its foliage is even more rough-textured.
-Some authorities consider these two grasses to be variants of the same species.
+Some authorities classify Bearded Sprangletop as a subspecies of the latter species, or Leptochloa fusca fascicularis.
 Other Leptochloa spp.
-(Sprangletop Grasses) are perennials; they have spikelets that lack awns and their glumes and lemmas are shorter in length.
+(Sprangletop grasses) in Illinois are perennials; they have spikelets that lack awns and their glumes and lemmas are shorter in length.
 These species also occur in wetlands, primarily in southern Illinois.

 Return